aptima-ai/aptima_framework/docs/ten_framework/preparation.md

 ## ten_gn

-The TEN framework uses `ten_gn` as its build system. `ten_gn` is a build system based on Google GN.
-The source code for `ten_gn` is located in the `core/ten_gn` directory of the TEN framework repository.
+The APTIMA framework uses `ten_gn` as its build system. `ten_gn` is a build system based on Google GN.
+The source code for `ten_gn` is located in the `core/ten_gn` directory of the APTIMA framework repository.
 Add the `ten_gn` directory path to the system `PATH` in your development environment.

 ## Using Docker Containers

-We provide pre-written Docker files that allow you to create a container with all the necessary packages required to build the TEN framework from source.
+We provide pre-written Docker files that allow you to create a container with all the necessary packages required to build the APTIMA framework from source.

 ### Ubuntu 18.04